awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-state-manager-ansible.md

 ## Installed dependencies<a name="systems-manager-state-manager-ansible-depedencies"></a>

-If you specify **True** for the **InstallDependencies** parameter, then Systems Manager verifies that the following dependencies are installed on your instances\.
-If one or more of these dependencies are not found, then Systems Manager automatically installs them\.
+If you specify **True** for the **InstallDependencies** parameter, then Systems Manager verifies that the following dependencies are installed on your instances:
 + **Ubuntu Server/Debian Server**: Apt\-get \(Package Management\), Python 3, Ansible, Unzip
 + **Amazon Linux**: Ansible
 + **RHEL**: Python 3, Ansible, Unzip

+If one or more of these dependencies are not found, then Systems Manager automatically installs them\.

 ## Create an association that runs Ansible playbooks \(console\)<a name="systems-manager-state-manager-ansible-console"></a>